Skip to content

 1. Creator Engagement Rate

-NOTE: Avoid comparing raw engagement across creators of different sizes without adjusting for the audience.
+NOTE: Avoid comparing raw engagement across creators of different audience sizes, formats, platforms, or observation periods.

 2. Cost per Engagement (CPE)